Skip navigation

 Consent

-If Communisis Limited does obtain consent the first time that Cookies are set, Communisis does not have to repeat it every time the same person visits the website.
+If Communisis Brand Deployment does obtain consent the first time that Cookies are set, Communisis does not have to repeat it every time the same person visits the website.
 However, it is good to keep in mind that devices may be used by different people.
 You can therefore, clear Cookies from your web browser settings prompting all websites to initiate their Cookie Notice consent with a view to actioning your Cookies Preferences and this can be done at any time.

 How to Control and Delete Cookies

 We will not use Cookies to collect personally identifiable information about you.
 However, if you wish to restrict or block the Cookies, which are set by our websites or indeed any other website, you can do this through your web browser settings.
 The ‘Help’ function within your browser, should tell you how to do this.
-Alternatively, you may wish to visit the following website: www.aboutcookies.org.
+Alternatively, you may wish to visit the following website: www.aboutcookies.org

 This website contains comprehensive information on how to manage Cookies across a wide variety of browsers.
 You will also find details on how to delete Cookies from your device, as well as more general information about Cookies.